nguyendai236/PIA/README.md

 # Parking Incentive Allocation for Ridesharing Systems
-Data used in the paper "A Parking Incentive Allocation Problem for Ridesharing Systems".
+Data used in the paper 'A Parking Incentive Allocation Problem for Ridesharing Systems.'
-The following describes the columns contained in each files.
+The following describes the columns contained in each file.

 drivers.csv: information about drivers.
 - origin: (longitude, latitude) coordinates of drivers' origin.